Image Captions are Natural Prompts for Text-to-Image Models: Synthesis with Grounded Prompts

-Most of existing works exclusively employ class names {\it w.r.t.} the real dataset $\mathcal{T}$ as prompts to generate corresponding synthetic dataset $\mathcal{S}$.
-In addition, researchers use LLMs \citep{he2023is} and WorldNet synsets \citep{nilsback2008automated} to enrich the class name as the prompts.
-However, according to our analysis in Section \ref{sec:theoretical analysis}, both strategies hardly consider the distribution of $\mathcal{T}$ and result in a large disparity between the generated distribution $\mathcal{X}_\mathcal{C}$ and target distribution $\mathcal{X}$, thereby considerably decreasing the training effect of synthetic data.
-To address this issue, we propose {\it \textbf{C}aption \textbf{i}n \textbf{P}rompt} (CiP) to construct data-corresponded prompts that bridge the distribution gap between the induced distribution and the original distribution.
+Different from many works that improve image aesthetics via prompt engineering \citep{hao2023optimizing}, in this paper we investigate the influence of prompts on the {\it training effect of synthetic data} generated from large T2I models.
+Most existing works exclusively employ class names {\it w.r.t.} the real dataset $\mathcal{T}$ as prompts to generate corresponding synthetic dataset $\mathcal{S}$ \citep{sariyildiz2023fake,bansal2023leaving}.
+Researchers also enrich prompts with LLMs or ad-hoc phrases (\textit{e.g.} multiple templates and backgrounds, class explanation) \citep{he2023is,sariyildiz2023fake,shin2023fill}.
+However, both strategies hardly perform better than naive class name prompts in inducing synthetic data to train downstream models, which raises the question: {\it could we design prompts to generate more informative synthetic data from large pre-trained T2I models?} Addressing this inquiry is the fundamental step in elucidating the capacity of T2I models for training image synthesis.

+Since class-relevant information, including unique foregrounds, backgrounds, behaviors, {\it etc.}, is necessary to learning proper representation for different classes, the critical step in answering this question is to explore whether the class-relevant textual information can be decoded by T2I models and induce corresponding visual information.
+We propose {\it \textbf{C}aption \textbf{i}n \textbf{P}rompt} (CiP) to construct data-corresponded prompts that contain class-relevant textual information in terms of real data.
 Concretely, CiP first extracts meaningful captions from the real dataset $\mathcal{T}$.
 Then a prompt set is correspondingly constructed based on image captions and fed into T2I models for informative synthetic image generation.
-Through image captions, the knowledge of the real dataset with foregrounds and backgrounds can be naturally distilled into the synthetic dataset.
-The pseudo code of CiP is presented in Algorithm \ref{alg:real data}, and the method can be partitioned into three parts as follows. \begin{itemize}[leftmargin=5mm] \item \textbf{Caption generation.} Given the original image dataset $\mathcal{T}=\{(\boldsymbol{x}_i, y_i)\}_{i=1}^m$, we use the image captioning model \texttt{CM} to generate captions $\mathbf{t}_i$ for each image $\boldsymbol{x}_i$ in $\mathcal{T}$, {\it i.e.}, $\mathbf{t}_i = \texttt{CM}(\boldsymbol{x}_i)$, and obtain the caption set $\mathcal{C}=\{\mathbf{t}_i\}_{i=1}^m$; please refer to Table \ref{tab:real_blip} and Table \ref{tab:caption} in Appendix \ref{app:llm rewrited caption} for some captioning examples.
+Through image captions, the prior knowledge of the real dataset with foregrounds and backgrounds can be naturally injected into the synthetic dataset.
+The pseudo code of CiP is presented in Algorithm \ref{alg:real data}, and the method can be partitioned into three parts as follows. \begin{itemize}[leftmargin=5mm] \item \textbf{Caption generation.} Given the original image dataset $\mathcal{T}=\{(\boldsymbol{x}_i, y_i)\}_{i=1}^m$, we use the image captioning model \texttt{CM} to generate captions $\mathbf{t}_i$ for each image $\boldsymbol{x}_i$ in $\mathcal{T}$, {\it i.e.}, $\mathbf{t}_i = \texttt{CM}(\boldsymbol{x}_i)$, and obtain the caption set $\mathcal{C}=\{\mathbf{t}_i\}_{i=1}^m$; please refer to Table \ref{tab:real_blip} for caption examples.